AzureAiDevs/hub/website/blog/2023-aia/2023-04-03-azure-openai-services/index.md

 The following is the intro to the post.
 It should be a short teaser for the post.
 -->

-Today is the first day of April AI #30DaysOfAzureAI, welcome.
+Welcome to the first day of the Azure AI fundamentals week.
 Everyone's being wowed by ChatGPT and generative AI, so what better place to start than an introduction to Azure OpenAI Service.

 ## What we'll cover